dapplets/dapplet-docs/docs/using-adapters.md

 title: How to connect a dapplet to an adapter?
 ---

-First you need to install the **Dapplet extension** package to your project.
+First you need to install the **Dapplet Browser Extension** package to your project.
 Use npm for this:

 ```bash
 npm i -D @dapplets/dapplet-extension